WPIRoboticsEngineering/ZenRobotBuildKit/Esp32RomiWiring.md

 The pins that need wires are as follows:

- * VPU    ( the pull up high side that needs to go to 3.3v)
  * VCC MD (Our 5v regulated output from the batteries)
  * ~SLP   (to disable the motors)
  * Left PWM (PWM setting the speed of the left motor)